top of page

 Los Angeles, CA 91342

-Discovery Cube is a discovery center with hands-on science education that delights, challenges and encourages kids.
-This non-profit museum is dedicated to teaching STEM proficiency, early childhood education, healthy living, and environmental stewardship.
+Discovery Cube is a hands-on science education center that delights, challenges, and encourages kids.
+This nonprofit museum is dedicated to teaching STEM proficiency, promoting early childhood education, encouraging healthy living, and fostering environmental stewardship.

-Discovery Cube offers permanent exhibits such as Planetary Research Station, Science of Hockey, 3D Theater, Helicopter Tour, Discovery Market, Race to Zero Waste, Aquavator, Inspector Training Course, park science, and new interactive exhibits that change every few months.
+Discovery Cube offers permanent exhibits, including the Planetary Research Station, Science of Hockey, 3D Theater, Helicopter Tour, Discovery Market, Race to Zero Waste, Aquavator, Inspector Training Course, and park science, as well as new interactive exhibits that change every few months.

 800 W. Olympic Blvd.